 Ed Foster, Student Engagement Manager at NTU believes that “Engagement is the most important predictor of success.
 What students do is more important than who they are.
 Our analysis shows that, as might be expected, student engagement is the strongest predictor of progression and attainment.
 We’re very proud of our work prior to improve student success, both in our outreach work and supporting students once they arrive at NTU.”

-As our first university customer, Nottingham Trent University has experienced double digit improvements in just the first year of operation.
+As our first university customer, Nottingham Trent University has experienced double-digit improvements in just the first year of operation.
 The pilot project delivered marked improvements in NTU students’ academic performance, with 15 per cent more achieving higher than 3.5 GPA degrees.

-The project has revealed new insights into the importance of strong engagement, showing students that even the most able students only have a 40 per cent chance of staying the course if they have low engagement.
+The project has revealed new insights into the importance of strong engagement, showing students that even the ablest students only have a 40 per cent chance of staying the course if they have low engagement.
 At the other end of the scale, those students who are highly engaged have a very high chance of success, regardless of their background.
-The system also has potential to further improve student retention rates and promises to bring significant financial benefits such that the return on investment case is easy to make.
+The system also has the potential to further improve student retention rates and promises to bring significant financial benefits such that the return on investment case is easy to make.

 David Woolley, the Head of Schools, Colleges and Community Outreach at NTU, says: “There’s a very clear association between students using the StREAM software, and their academic success, particularly when compared to their peers who were not using it.”